-A strict "no cash on site" policy is in place and uniformed professional security personnel and/or NSW Police are engaged at events and all race meetings.
+Uniformed professional security personnel and/or NSW Police are engaged at events and all race meetings and a strict "no cash on site" policy is in place.

 The Land Manager focuses on regulations relating to the Responsible Service of Alcohol to ensure that anti-social behaviour at race meetings is not tolerated On this issue the Land Manager works closely with GBOTA, Police and security.
-This issue is also regularly discussed at the Combined Stand, Grounds & Maintenance monthly committee meetings.
+This issue is also regularly discussed at the Combined Stand, Grounds & Maintenance committee meetings.